ABOUT THE SMU SCHOOL OF INFORMATION SYSTEMS

 A premier university in Asia, the Singapore Management University (SMU) is internationally recognised for its world-class research and distinguished teaching.
 Established in 2000, SMU’s mission is to generate leading-edge research with global impact and produce broad-based, creative and entrepreneurial leaders for the knowledge-based economy.
 SMU education is known for its highly interactive, collaborative and project-based approach to learning, and for its technologically enabled pedagogy of seminar-style teaching in small class sizes.

-SIS has Ph.D. in Information Systems programme with about 75 students.
-Ph.D. students can concentrate in any of our four computer science oriented technology research areas, or in our one management science oriented Information Systems & Management research area.
+Our Education.
+SIS has a Ph.D. in Information Systems programme with about 75 students.
+Ph.D. students can concentrate in any of our four computer science oriented research areas, or in our management science oriented Information Systems & Management research area.
 We encourage our doctoral students to be strong in their core area, as well as to do integrative work at the boundaries of two or more of the areas within the school, or at the boundaries of SIS and other SMU schools.

-The School offers a professionally oriented Master of IT in Business (MITB), a masters-by-coursework programme.
-The programme has nearly 300 students.
-There is an MITB (Financial Technology) track focusing on FinTech and the integration of Technology & Operations in Banking, the MITB (Analytics) track focusing on applied analytics for business, consumer and social insights, and a MITB (Financial Services Analytics Track) that brings together Analytics with Financial Services.
+The School offers Master of IT in Business (MITB), a professionally oriented coursework programme, which has nearly 300 students.
+The programme supports a Financial Technology & Analytics track focusing on FinTech and the integration of Technology & Operations in Banking, an Analytics track focusing on applied analytics for business, consumer and social insights, as well as an Artificial Intelligence (AI) track that emphasizes building AI-enabled business applications.

-Our professionally oriented undergraduate programme, the BSc (Information Systems), has over 1,000 students and has been remarkably successful in the realms of demonstrating educational innovations and creating a culture of learning, establishing external linkages and partnerships with industry, government and the social sector, and with job placement.
+Our professionally oriented B.Sc.
+(Information Systems) programme has well over 1,000 undergraduate students.
+The programme has been remarkably successful in demonstrating educational innovations and creating a culture of learning, establishing external linkages and partnerships with industry, government and the social sector, and with job placement.
 We have an entrepreneurial student body, and many SIS undergraduates have gone on to create or participate in start-ups.